AI Medical Assistants: Enhancing Patient Care & Workflow Efficiency

 Administrative burdens in healthcare continue to grow, with physicians spending nearly 40% of their time on documentation rather than patient care.
 Artificial intelligence (AI) medical assistants are emerging as powerful tools to streamline these tasks, enhancing efficiency while reducing burnout.

-This webinar will explore how AI can support family physicians by summarizing medical records, auto-filling forms, and generating clinical notes.
-Our expert speaker, Faraz Ghoddusi, MD, FAAFP, will also discuss the key considerations for accuracy, security, and ethics, along with real-world examples of AI implementation in healthcare settings.
+The Ohio Academy of Family Physicians hosted a webinar that explored how AI can support family physicians by summarizing medical records, auto-filling forms, and generating clinical notes.
+Our expert speaker, Faraz Ghoddusi, MD, FAAFP, also discussed the key considerations for accuracy, security, and ethics, along with real-world examples of AI implementation in healthcare settings.

-By the end of this session, attendees will have a practical understanding of how AI medical assistants can improve workflows, mitigate administrative overload, and support better patient outcomes.
+Following this presentation, learners will have a practical understanding of how AI medical assistants can improve workflows, mitigate administrative overload, and support better patient outcomes.

 Learning Objectives